 To overcome the challenges of pre-capture conversion, Twist leaned on its expertise in custom panel design and its massively-parallel synthesis platform.
 The result: Twist Custom Methylation Panels.
 Optimized for methylation detection, these panels include probes to capture all 4 potential sequences at a given site: methylated, unmethylated, sense and antisense.
 Different stringencies can also be selected to further optimize capture performance in a given experiment.
 Being built on the Twist DNA Synthesis Platform, Twist custom Methylation Panels offer the same fidelity, uniformity, and flexibility as Twist Custom Panels.

-The combination of EM-seq and Twist Custom Methylation Panels provides an end-to-end solution for targeted methyl-seq that performs well across the gamut of methylation levels.
+The combination of EM-seq and Twist Custom Methylation Panels (custom or off-the-shelf) provide an end-to-end solution for targeted methyl-seq that performs well across the gamut of methylation levels.
 Rounding out the all-in-one solution is Methylation Enhancer, a methyl-seq-specific hybridization blocker that minimizes off-target capture when combined with a Twist Custom Methylation Panel.
 The entire solution is called the Twist NGS Methylation Detection System.

 The Twist NGS Methylation Detection System offers the most efficient targeted methyl-seq solution yet — and all in one box.
 By reducing sample loss during library prep and hybrid capture, the system enables even the most sensitive applications.

 Learn more about Twist Methylation Detection System here, or contact us.